 Longtime Aloha Executive Chef/Partner Steve Zucker has a culinary resume with roots in New Orleans before earning his Bachelors in Culinary Arts at Johnson & Wales in Providence, Rhode Island.
 His numerous professional credits include work stove-side with the legendary Chef John Folse at Lafitte’s Landing at Bittersweet Plantation and in Kapalua on the island of Maui.
 Zucker was named “One of the Top Ten Chefs to Watch” by Esquire Magazine and nominated as Chef of the Year for Alabama.
 He was invited to cook at the prestigious James Beard House and has appeared on The Food Network.

-Bob Baumhower launched Aloha Hospitality in 1981, bringing his passion for food and a wing recipe gifted from a Buffalo Bill football pal back to his college turf in Tuscaloosa, AL, Today, Aloha includes Baumhower’s Restaurant, Bob’s Victory Grille, Bimini Bob’s and Dauphin’s.
-A Cuban-themed speakeasy – La Floriditas – will open in the Trustmark Building’s historic bank vault basement later this year.
+Bob Baumhower launched Aloha Hospitality in 1981, bringing his passion for food and a wing recipe gifted from a Buffalo Bill football pal back to his college turf in Tuscaloosa, AL, Today, Aloha Hospitality includes Baumhower’s Victory Grille, Dauphin’s, and a Cuban-themed speakeasy – Las Floriditas – will open in the Trustmark Building’s historic bank vault basement later this year.

-Associate owners: Operator Chef Steve Zucker, Sean Sullivan, Alan Pizzitola
+Associate Owners - Executive Chef Steve Zucker, Sean Sullivan, Alan Pizzitola